The Traveling Naturalist

-I have a passion for all things outdoors.
+I have a deep passion for the outdoors.
 I love doing adventurous things and I thrive on sharing those experiences with others.
 With a mind full of questions and a teacher in my soul, my mission is to teach people to love, respect, and protect the environment.
-I specialize in rock climbing, abseiling, backpacking, and kayaking and I am fortunate to have enjoyed leading adventures all over the world!
-I am also a naturalist and am passionate about teaching others about issues like climate change, pollution and environmental protection.
+I specialize in rock climbing, abseiling, backpacking, and kayaking.
+I am also a naturalist, passionate about teaching others about issues like climate change and environmental protection.

-During my free time, when I am not climbing rocks or looking for creatures in the woods, I enjoy volunteering, reading, swimming, cycling and traveling the world with my wife.
-My favorite book is, Mountaineering: Freedom of the Hills, my favorite type of music is bluegrass, and if I could meet anyone famous (dead-or-alive) it would be Steve Irwin, The Crocodile Hunter (or Eddie Vedder from Pearl Jam; he is the man.)
+During my free time, when I am not climbing rocks or looking for creatures in the woods, I enjoy hiking, paddling, cycling, and traveling the world with my wife.
+My favorite book is Mountaineering: Freedom of the Hills and if I could meet anyone famous it would be Sir David Attenborough or Steve Irwin, The Crocodile Hunter.

-Here is a short video of the 31 day back-country rock climbing expedition I completed with The National Outdoor Leadership School.
+Here is a short video of the 30 day back-country rock climbing expedition I completed with the National Outdoor Leadership School.
 During this course we backpacked over 200km through the Rocky Mountains and climbed in the traditional style all over the mystical peaks of the Wind River Range, Wyoming, U.S.A.

-After five successful yet unfulfilling years in the corporate world of management and sales, post my undergraduate studies, I started my career in the outdoors by serving as an AmeriCorps volunteer, leading a trail-crew for the Nevada Conservation Corps.
-For two years, I lived in a tent and managed environmental conservation and restoration projects all over the American Southwest.
-Projects included hiking-trail construction, rock-wall construction, invasive plant management, habitat restoration, endangered species protection and many more rad projects in remote places.
+After five successful yet unfulfilling years in the corporate world of management and sales, I started my career in the outdoors by serving as an AmeriCorps volunteer.
+For two years, I lived in a tent and managed environmental conservation and restoration projects all over the American southwest.

 Check out this video of my first "television" appearance as a Naturalist representing Piney Run Nature Center on a local community channel in Eldersburg Maryland.
 Here, I am introducing my friends the Eastern Screech Owl and Eastern Corn Snake to the audience.
-Sorry about the misspelling of my name in the video title!
+The network accidentally misspelled my name in the video title : )